knpuniversity/ansible/knpu/ansistrano/ansistrano-role-install.md

 ## Using the Role

 Back in `deploy.yml`, let's import the role!
-Add `roles:`, copy the name of the role, and then paste it here: `carlosbuenosvinos.ansistrano-deploy`:
+Add `roles:`, copy the name of the role, and then paste it here: `ansistrano.deploy`:

 [[[ code('606dd846c1') ]]]